saylesss88/nix-book/src/nix/hardening_networking.md

 > requirements.
 Take what’s useful, adapt as needed, and don’t hesitate to seek
 > expert guidance for advanced scenarios.

-## Simple Tips
+## Simple Privacy Tips

-A few simple things you can do to help protect your network:
+A few simple things you can do to help protect your privacy and your network, again some of this may be unnecessary.
+The point is to make you aware of potential attack areas and provide some safeguards in those areas:

 - HTTPS encrypts the data between a web browser and a website.
 This is especially important for services that need logging into such as a bank